We’ll talk about SaaS content writing, but first let me drop a scenario at your doorstep:

 3. Give quantifiable results:

-Include any data or metrics that show off the success your customer achieved with your product.
+Include real data that shows exactly what your customer achieved with your product.

 5. Make it visual:

-When you incorporate customer stories and case studies into your content, you’re doing more than just talking about your product — you’re showing how it works in the real world.
+When you weave customer stories and case studies into your content, you’re doing more than just pitching your product — you’re proving its value in the real world.

-You’re putting proof behind your claims, giving potential customers something to trust.
+You’re backing up your claims with real-life results.
+You’re giving potential customers something solid to trust.

 And that’s when your SaaS product stops being just another option in a crowded market.